Pseudotools/pt-essential-workflows/AUTHORING_GUIDE.md

-# Pseudotools Workflow Authoring Guide
+# Pseudotools Workflow Scheme Authoring Guide

 *Schema version 0.2*

-This document describes how each workflow JSON file is structured for the **pt-essential-workflows** repository.
+This document describes how each workflow scheme JSON file is structured for the **pt-essential-workflows** repository.
 It is intended for authors creating or editing workflows so that they integrate smoothly with Pseudotools runners, user interfaces, and the new snapshot format.

 ---

 ## 1 • Overview

-Every workflow JSON file defines:
+Every workflow scheme JSON file defines:

 1. **Metadata** – name, description, optional thumbnail and rank order.
 2. **Global Guidance Capabilities** – which user-defined global prompts (`txt_scene`, `txt_style`, `txt_negative`, `img_style`) the workflow accepts.